NoahIlluminati/MappingMicrofinancePhilly/README.txt

 The goal of this project is to display information about these resources so that entrepreneurs can get help form these organizations to start their business.

-Internal Documentation contained in the docs folder
+Internal Documentation contained in the docs folder.
+Most docs describe the file that they share a name with.
+Check CartoDBStructure.txt for information on the structure of tables in the CartoDB database.